spryker/spryker-docs/docs/marketplace/user/features/202108.0/marketplace-shipment-feature-overview.md

 ## Marketplace Shipment on the Storefront
 In the *Address* checkout step, you can define a common delivery address where all the shipments will be delivered.
-Then, in the *Shipment* checkout step, you can see that by default the products are grouped by merchant.
-For each shipment, you can select a delivery date (optional).
+Then, in the *Shipment* checkout step, you can see that by default the products are grouped by a merchant into different shipments.
+For each shipment, you can select a shipping method and a delivery date (optional).

 ![img](https://spryker.s3.eu-central-1.amazonaws.com/docs/Marketplace/user+guides/Features/Marketplace+Shipment/shipment-to-single-address.png)